kevinaangstadt/CS340-S23-Notes/Day17Notes.md

 >Difficulty and cost of determining the correct output and input
 >
 >### Implicit oracle
->don’t crash, terminate in n minues, don’t leak secrets
+>don’t crash, terminate in n minutes, don’t leak secrets

 2 approaches - Think really hard and write down the tests or try random things and see what paths are covered